-What st udents need to learn for non- lents must understand the roles, responsibilities, enforcement, per- compliance and required documentation for current health and sa ion and regulations that apply to design, surveying and planning fo ction. afety 1.1.1 The Health and Safety at Work etc. Act, the role of the Health and Safety Executive (HSE) and the penalties the HSE can impose for non-compliance with legislation.
+What st What students need to learn for non- legislati 1.1 Students must understand the roles, responsibilities, enforcement, penalties for non-compliance and required documentation for current health and safety legislation and regulations that apply to design, surveying and planning for construction.
+1.1.1 The Health and Safety at Work etc. Act, the role of the Health and Safety Executive (HSE) and the penalties the HSE can impose for non-compliance with legislation.
 1.1.2 The Control of Substances Hazardous to Health (COSHH) Regulations, the types of substance that are hazardous to health and the types of exposure and control measures that can be used to reduce risks.
 1.1.3 The Work at Height Regulations, planning activities, equipment and PPE requirements.
 1.1.4 The Construction (Design and Management) Regulations, the production of pre-construction information, construction phase safety plans and contents of a health and safety file.
 E2 E4 D2 CS1 1.1.5 The Welfare at Work Regulations relevant to construction projects.
 1.1.6 The Manual Handling Operations Regulations, the requirement to avoid hazardous manual handling where reasonably practicable and the use of lifting assessments and machinery or mechanical aids.
 1.1.7 The Management of Health and Safety at Work Regulations and risk assessment requirements under Regulation 3 of the legislation.
-1.2 Stud lents must understand the principles of liability.
+1.2 Stud ents must understand the principles of liability.
 1.2.1 Public liability: injury, illness and death of third parties and damage to the property of a third party.
 1.2.2 Employer liability: employee illness, injury, accidents and compensation.
-1.3 Students must understand and apply HSE approved codes of practice.
+1.3 Stud 1.3 Students must understand and apply HSE approved codes of practice.
 1.3.1 The use of Approved Codes of Practice (ACOP) - legal reference L series books from the HSE and application of Managing Health and Safety in Construction.